 Corporate Social Responsibility: definition

-What is CSR (Corporate Social Responsibility)?
-CSR (Corporate Social Responsibility) is the set of practices implemented within a company to respect the principles of sustainable development.
+La CSR (Corporate Social Responsibility) What is CSR?
+CSR (Corporate Social Responsibility) is the set of practices put in place within a company to respect the principles of sustainable development.
 These practices affect the company's social, environmental and economic performance.

 Table of contents